 Andrei Martin is a partner with over 15 years’ experience of commercial, residential, retail and master planning projects in the UK, Europe, USA and the Middle East.
 Andrei is a Senior Lecturer at the University of Westminster and has been a design critic at the Architectural Association, UCL Bartlett, Columbia, Pratt, Tsinghua and Seoul National University.
 He has published, lectured and exhibited internationally.

 As a designer, researcher and educator, Andrei is interested in the potential of new architectural typologies to transform urban experience and reshape contemporary culture.

 Andrei’s experience includes a wide range of program types and project scales.
-He has led the design for The Collective Old Oak, currently the largest micro-housing building in world, as well as for The Collective Stratford, London’s tallest micro-housing tower.
+He has led the design for The Collective Old Oak, currently the largest co-living building in world, as well as for The Collective Stratford, London’s tallest co-living tower.
 Both of these unprecedented buildings create new hybrid typologies that redefine the architecture of contemporary living and working and form a strategy for the future of collective urban housing.

 He led the design of the consented regeneration project that will replace Sampson House and Ludgate House on the River Thames and create a significant destination quarter among the world-renowned arts and cultural institutes on the South Bank.
 Having won an invited international design competition for the New Port Project in Doha, Qatar, Andrei was responsible for the thematic design for the master plan and architectural and interior design for two signature buildings: the headquarter building for Mwani, the Qatar Port Management Company and the control tower.